 A full Board allows for five (5) lot members, but the Board is currently comprised of only three (3) members.
 As has been announced, we now have a management company to handle most of the day-to-day operational activities, to assist the volunteer Board of Directors.

-If you have an interest in participating on the Architectural Control Committee (ACC), please notify the Board through the "Drop us a line!" link on the home page or mail a letter to: GMOA, P.O.
-Box 2855, Hayden, ID 83835.
+If you have an interest in participating on the volunteer board and serving your community, please notify the Board through either the "Drop us a line!" link at the bottom of the home page (which sends to the entire Board), or send an email to President@mygmoa.org.

 This is a residential neighborhood and it's important for safety and aesthetics, that yards and homes are maintained.
-However, we seem to have a continual issue with improper parking of large work type vehicles, as well as recreational items such as trailers and boats.
+However, we seem to have a continual issue with improper parking of large work type vehicles, trailers, as well as recreational vehicles.
 Besides needing to abide by the ACC Rules & Standards for GMOA, the City of Hayden can also ticket.

 In addition, vehicles which have been abandoned, wrecked, are unused and/or disabled or junk are prohibited within the subdivision.
-They do not belong parked in backyards, this is not a salvage junk yard.
-If it's necessary to store an unused or disabled vehicle on your property an acceptable place to do so is inside your garage or off-site.
+Let's not have the look of a salvage junk yard, affecting property values.
+If it is necessary to store an disabled vehicle, an acceptable place to do so is inside your garage or off-site.

-1. No recreational vehicles, boats, campers, or trucks larger than a standard pickup truck shall be parked or stored on a public right of way within Grouse Meadows.
+1. No boats, utility trailers, or trucks larger than a standard pickup truck shall be parked or stored on a public right of way within Grouse Meadows.

 2. Parking in the swale or on a lot’s front yard is prohibited.
-You can park vehicles on to the edge of the swale but no more than 1-2 feet.
+You can park vehicles on to the edge of the swale but no more than 1 foot.

 3. No commercial vehicles over 2 tons may be parked overnight in the Grouse Meadows subdivision.